 This course involves reading, quiz-taking, and breakout room discussion.
-It is fast-paced; you will need to absorb casebook material on your own outside class; we will use the entire Torts casebook.
+It is fastpaced; you will need to absorb casebook material on your own outside class; we will use the entire Torts casebook.
 You will take one quiz per week on Fridays to help me assess your learning.
 You will need to put in consistent effort throughout the whole semester.
 You'll need to have (or learn) basic library and online research skills.
 You will need to speak up in class and demonstrate active learning, not passive absorption.
 Learning is not a spectator sport.

 Attendance and Participation (can decrease your overall grade) I take attendance in each class.
 You should be on time and ready to participate each day.
 I expect class discussion will be lively, respectful, substantive, and that you will have done that day's assigned reading before class.
 Workshop days (Fridays) are especially important because the work we do depends on being present in class.
 If you must miss class, I do appreciate knowing when & why you are absent, but it doesn't "excuse" the absence.
 Exams and Quizzes: We will have a mid-term and a final exam, taken as written exams in class.
-The final will take place during the final exam period, I will only give makeup exams in extraordinary circumstances which must be supported by an affidavit signed under the pains and penalties of perjury.
+The final will take place during the final exam period, I will only give makeup exams that have been approved by a dean.